pbodsk/sodoku-solvers-backtracking/README.md

-# Soduku Solvers
+# Sudoku Solvers
 ## Using Backtracking

-This repository contains various attempts at writing Sodoku solvers using the backtracking algorithm.
+This repository contains various attempts at writing Sudoku solvers using the backtracking algorithm.

 At the moment you'll only find implementations in